mmueller41/NOVA/README.md

 The following command-line parameters are supported for the microhypervisor.
 They must be separated by spaces.

+- *iommu_intel*	- Enables DMA and interrupt remapping for Intel.
-- *iommu*	- Enables DMA and interrupt remapping.
+- *iommu_amd*	- Enables DMA and interrupt remapping for AMD.
 - *keyb*	- Enables the microhypervisor to drive the keyboard.
 - *serial*	- Enables the microhypervisor to drive the serial console.
 - *spinner*	- Enables event spinners.